 On the instructor side, all you need is a few free or low-cost online tools:

 - Content creation tools.
-You can use many different tools to create your course content, including a webcam for video lectures, screenshare software for presentations and tutorials, and pdf software for text-based materials.
+You can use many different tools to create a course content, including a webcam for video lectures, screenshare software for presentations and tutorials, and pdf software for text-based materials.
 The advantage is that you can choose the best tool for each piece of content, rather than having to make all content fit into the same delivery format.

 - Content distribution tools.
 After you’ve created the content for your course, you need to distribute it.
 There are many ways you can do this.
 One of the most popular is using a software program using an online course creator or authoring tool.
 These tools allow you to organize your course resources into modules that students can login and access.
 They also provide extras, such as discussion forums and sometimes test making software.